 Here, safely within the harbor, you can see the mainland of Michigan's Lower Peninsula looming in the distance:

 I scanned the row of old buildings and docks to see if I could tell which one was the home of Captain Bonadeo.
 I was scheduled to depart with him immediately upon arrival, so as to make it to High Island with daylight to spare.
 I stepped off with my pack and began walking down the street.
-It wasn't long before someone waved to me from a boat--I had found my man.
+It wasn't long before someone waved to me from a boat—I had found my man.
 Captain Bonadeo was just finishing fueling up and his buddy Fred helped me get my 50lb pack aboard.
-I'm not sure why my shit weighed so much this time, but it did.
-He said his boat, the Liberty, was 34 feet, but it seemed more like 24 to me.
+I'm not sure why it weighed so much this time, but it did.
+He said his boat, the Liberty, was 34 feet, but it seemed shorter to me.
 He also had a small old motorboat tied behind the cabin cruiser for landing, since none of the outer islands have docks.
 To make things more complicated, we would soon find out just how much more challenging making landings on these rugged islands would be with the drastically reduced lake level resulting from the recent drought.

 Jon informed me that I was his first trip of the season.
 And there are no other such captains who charter trips to these islands, so therefore I would probably be the first person on the island since last year.